 The IRS began accepting tax returns on Jan 21, 2020.
-However, there have been some delays sending some tax refunds to taxpayers, even to those who filed their tax returns early.
+However, there have been some delays in sending some tax refunds to taxpayers, even to those who filed their tax returns early.

-That said, the IRS still stands by their message that most tax refunds are issued within 21 days.
+That said, the IRS still stands by its message that most tax refunds are issued within 21 days.
 This tax refund table can give you a rough idea of when you may be able to expect your tax refund.

 Tax Refund Delays